With Lent fast approaching, I realize that it is time to update my resource lists.

-I particularly enjoyed this link recommended by Archbishop Thabo Magkoba, convenor of the Anglican Environmental Network in South Africa: A Carbon Fast for Lent from 2016.
+I particularly enjoyed this link recommended by Archbishop Thabo Magkoba, of the Anglican Environmental Network in South Africa: A Carbon Fast for Lent from 2016.
 An updated version is available for 2020 here from the St. Dennis Parish.

 Earth Ministry’s LeAnne Beres wrote this helpful article about taking a Carbon fast which includes links to other great resources.

 Looking for A Devotional?

-This year I plan to use Walter Brueggemann’s A Way Other Than Our Own
+In recent years, I have used Walter Brueggemann’s A Way Other Than Our Own for Lent.

 You might also like to check out Richard Rohr’s Wondrous Encounters: Scriptures for Lent.